Hubs-Foundation/hubs-cloud/README.md

 To run your local client against your self hosted Hubs Cloud instance (for example, to use all of your scenes and avatars in your self hosted instance) run the `scripts/use-hubs-cloud-stack.sh` script.
 (Run this script without arguments to see how to use it.)
 After running this script, `.env.defaults` will be modified so subsequent runs of `npm start` will be accessing your Hubs Cloud instance.

 To deploy, run `npm run deploy` and follow the prompts.
-If you want to revert your Hubs Clous instance back to using the Mozilla upstream version of the client, run `npm run undeploy`.
+If you want to revert your Hubs Cloud instance back to using the Mozilla upstream version of the client, run `npm run undeploy`.

 Note: When running a deploy, ensure webpack-dev-server (`npm start`) is **not** running.
 This may cause conflics in the build process.